Nacho (footballer, born 1990): Personal life

 Nacho's younger brother, Álex, is also a footballer.
-A midfielder, he too graduated from Real Madrid's academy, and both made their first-team debut in the same game; Álex moved on, settling at Cádiz CF, and they played against one another in 2020.
+A midfielder, he too graduated from Real Madrid's academy, and both made their first-team debut in the same game; Álex moved on, settling at Cádiz, and they played against one another in 2020 and 2023.
 Their physical appearance is quite dissimilar, owing to Álex's red hair.

 In November 2016, Nacho revealed that he has lived with type 1 diabetes since he was 12 years old.
 Throughout his first five years in the first team, Nacho managed to avoid major injuries, attributing his success to his eating habits and preparation.

-He has three children with his wife María Cortés, a daughter and two sons.
+Nacho has four children with his wife María Cortés, two daughters and two sons.